BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 1 - v2.pdf.md

 taken out on a voluntary basis regardless of their age or

---- Page 9 ---
+--- Page 9 ---risk profile.

-risk profile.
 Given the nature and the social consequences of health insurance contracts, the supervisory authorities of the Member State in which a risk is situated should be able to require systematic notification of the general and